 Policy ER4 acknowledges that there are benefits to borrow pits where the winning of materials on site can significantly reduce the need to import materials from beyond the site.
 The operational, community and environmental benefits of allowing borrow pits to be located on site must be demonstrated.
-The formation of many new tracks, proposed formation of the turbine and crane pads, and upgrading of existing tracks have led to permission being sought for up to 11 borrow pits on site.
-It is noted that these borrow pits would be positioned across the site, with some more inconspicuous than others.
-Some borrow pits such as 10 and 11 may be more prevalent from the west (mainly on foot) and in the event of approval they would require to be properly restored and landscaped.
-A technical assessment of borrow pits is contained in technical appendix 10.9 of the EIA Report inclusive of reference to their restoration following completion.
+The formation of many new tracks, proposed formation of the turbine and crane pads, and upgrading of existing tracks have led to permission being sought for up to 6 borrow pits on site.
+It is noted that these borrow pits would be positioned across the site and are all located in well positioned inconspicuous locations.
+A technical assessment of borrow pits is contained in technical appendix 10.4 Borrow Pit Report of the EIA Report inclusive of reference to their restoration following completion.
 A condition requiring their restoration would be required in the event of approval.